felfelyuen/tp/docs/team/betahaxer.md

     - Set up the User Guide for the team, including Quick Start, FAQ, Command Summary
     - Updated the sections corresponding to the features I implemented, eg creating a flashcard/deck
   - Developer's Guide:
-    - Updated overall structure and heading, eg heading numbering
-    - Added design section, including class diagrams
+    - Updated overall structure and heading, eg heading numbering, added design section, including class diagrams
     - Updated Appendix B: User Stories
     - Updated the sections corresponding to the features I implemented, complete with sequence diagrams, rationale etc.

 #### Mentoring/Team Contributions
--  Coordinated meetings and pushed the team to meet deadlines **throughout the project**, e.g. setting internal deadlines, checking up on team progress
+-  Coordinated meetings and pushed the team to meet deadlines **throughout the project**, e.g. setting internal deadlines
 - Setting up branch protection to prevent unauthorised pushing to master branch (it actually happened) and requiring Gradle tests to pass and at least 1 review to merge
 - Helping teammates debug issues with their IDE and Java version, so that they can work on the project